mdrathik/rathik.dev/README.md

 I would be highly appreciated if you could leave your comments and thoughts on what I have written 🍻

+## What's New

+📝 Continuously improving blog content, enhancing performance, and adding new features to provide better reading experience.

 ## Tech stack

 This blog is hosted on [Vercel](https://vercel.com/), built with [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) using **Tailwind Nextjs Starter Blog**.